 What is a VPF?

-A Voluntary Provident Fund is a contribution that one makes towards their provident fund account over and above their Employee Provident Fund contribution.
+A VPF is a contribution that one makes towards their provident fund account over and above their Employee Provident Fund contribution.
 This is a scheme made specifically for salaried employees who wish to add to their provident fund.
-VPF is also known as the Voluntary Retirement Fund Scheme and is basically an extension of the Employee Provident Fund.
+It is also known as the Voluntary Retirement Fund Scheme and is basically an extension of the Employee Provident Fund.

 This contribution is made over and above 12% of the contribution made by an employee towards their EPS.
 The employee can contribute up to 100% of their basic salary as well as their Dearness Allowance (DA).
 The interest earned on the VPF is credited to their EPF account and the interest offered is as per the EPF scheme.

 Once a plan for VPF has been chosen, it cannot be terminated or discontinued before the completion of the base tenure of 5 years.
 The employers are under no obligation to contribute to the VPF of their employees.

 Features of VPF Scheme